Whether you were married to your kids’ dad, were in a couple or your encounter was a hookup, this post is for you.

 Focus on earning and financial independence

 Keep reading … to get out of the trap of being financially dependent on a man, it is now on you to work and earn.
 It won’t always be easy, but there is no other way.
 You can’t fight for gender equality and also build your life around a man’s income.
 Even though that is just plain-old sexist, it is also financially unwise.
-He could become unemployed, disabled, die, go MIA or any other reasons that child support won’t show up.
+He could become unemployed, disabled, die, go MIA or any other reason that child support won’t show up.
 You can’t control that.
 You can, however, control:

 - How much you earn